 Three Board Committees namely Audit Committee of the AMB Board ("AC"), RMC and NRC were established to assist the Board on specific areas of responsibilities as described in their respective terms of reference.
-These Board Committees for AMB and its insurance subsidiaries are centralised at AMB Board level.
-The respective Chairmen of the Board Committees will report to the Board on issues, views and recommendations raised by the respective Board Committees.
+These Board Committees for the Group are centralised at AMB Board level.
+The respective Chairmen of the Board Committees will report to the respective Boards on issues, views and recommendations raised by the respective Board Committees.